 Fine-Tuning the Design During Construction

 This spectacular new home we designed on the Muirfield Village Golf Course is coming along nicely.
-Like all homes of this complexity and caliber, the design process includes some fine-tuning the design during construction.
+As with all homes of this complexity and caliber, our services include fine-tuning the design during construction.

 And for me, that’s one of the most exciting parts of the process.